kylemanna/docker-openvpn/README.md

 container with the `-v` argument, and access the configuration.
 The volume also holds the PKI keys and certs so that it could be backed up.

-To generate a client certificate, `kylemanna/openvpn` uses EasyRSA via the `easyrsa` command in the container's path.
-The `EASYRSA_*` environmental variables place the PKI CA under `/etc/openvpn/pki`.
+The docker container contains the nano and vi editors and any file in the container can be edited with `dockervpn nano <filename>` or `dockervpn vi <filename>`.
+For instance, to customize the server configuration, use `dockervpn nano /etc/openvpn/openvpn.conf`.

-Conveniently, `kylemanna/openvpn` comes with a script called `ovpn_getclient`, which dumps an inline OpenVPN client configuration file.
-This single file can then be given to a client for access to the VPN.
+To generate a client certificate, `castone38/dockervpn` uses EasyRSA via the `easyrsa` command in the container's path.
+The `EASYRSA_*` environment variables place the PKI CA under `/etc/openvpn/pki`.

-To enable Two Factor Authentication for clients (a.k.a.
-OTP) see [this document](/docs/otp.md).
+Conveniently, the `dockervpn` command line interface contains commands to issue client certificates and configuration files.

 ## OpenVPN Details